Chapter

 NLT At this time John the Baptist was baptizing at Aenon, near Salim, because there was plenty of water there; and people kept coming to him for baptism.

-KJV And John also was baptizing in AEnon near to Salim, because there was much water there: and they came, and were baptized.
+KJV And John also was baptizing in Aenon near to Salim, because there was much water there: and they came, and were baptized.

 What does John 3:23 mean?

 Like many ancient places, we don't know exactly where Aenon near Salim was located.
 One strong possibility is somewhere between the Dead Sea and the Sea of Galilee.
-The Greek word aenon literally means "springs," so there was probably a natural fountain or other water source there.
+The Greek word ainōn literally means "springs," so there was probably a natural fountain or other water source there.

 Expand